-An embryo transfer with our Southern California fertility doctor is the final step of an in vitro fertilization (IVF) cycle.
-Robert Anderson MD transfers a healthy embryo to the uterus that may become a viable pregnancy.
+An embryo transfer with our Southern California fertility doctors is the final step of an in vitro fertilization (IVF) cycle.
+Robert Anderson MD or Don Royster MD will transfer a healthy embryo to the uterus that may become a viable pregnancy.
 While the procedure is straightforward, it can be a time of anxiety for hopeful parents.
 Understanding what happens during an embryo transfer can help relieve some of this stress.

 How soon can an embryo transfer take place?

-Embryos are evaluated under a microscope to select the best one for transfer.
+Our team evaluates the embryos under a microscope to select the best one for transfer.
 Embryologists look at the cohesiveness of the cells that make up the inner cell mass, which becomes the baby, and the trophectoderm, which becomes the placenta.
 The embryologists also look at the fluid-filled section of the embryo.
-The embryos are graded to help the embryologists and our California fertility doctor determine the best embryo to transfer.
+The embryos are graded to help the embryologists and our California fertility doctors determine the best embryo to transfer.

-The embryos also undergo genetic testing called preimplantation genetic screening (PGS) to make sure they have the right number of chromosomes.
-They can also be screened for certain genetic disorders or specific diseases like cystic fibrosis using a technique called preimplantation genetic diagnosis (PGD).
+The embryos also undergo genetic testing called preimplantation genetic testing (PGT-A) to make sure they have the right number of chromosomes.
+They can also be screened for certain genetic disorders or specific diseases like cystic fibrosis using a technique called preimplantation genetic testing (PGT-M).

 What to expect during an embryo transfer

-During the embryo transfer process, our Southern California fertility doctor transfers the embryo to your uterus.
+During the embryo transfer process, our Southern California fertility doctors transfer the embryo to your uterus.
 This usually isn’t painful, but you may receive a mild sedative.
 Transvaginal ultrasound is used to guide the tube containing the embryo so that it can be deposited in the uterus.
 This method is more accurate and has higher success rates than an abdominal ultrasound.
-Dr. Anderson pioneered this method, which is now used all over the world.
+Dr. Anderson pioneered this method, which doctors now use all over the world.

-After the procedure, you’ll rest and be monitored for four to six hours before going home.
-Progesterone may be prescribed to help prepare the endometrial lining of the uterus and increase your chance of pregnancy.
+After the procedure, you’ll rest and be monitored for 30 minutes before going home.
+Your doctor may prescribe progesterone to help prepare the endometrial lining of the uterus and increase your chance of pregnancy.
 Then, after about two weeks, you’ll come back to find out if the embryo successfully implanted and a pregnancy has developed.